blashkari/msa-case-surface-heights/README.md

-# Supplementary Case Study for Measurement System Assessment Using Surface Texture Data
+# Supplementary Case Study for A Measurement System Assessment Using Surface Texture Data

 This repository contains an illustrative example of estimating variance components and signal-to-noise ratios (SNR) for surface texture measurements collected from additively manufactured parts.